-Positive:
+Positive: IELCAP = 4

-b.
-Largest new or growing solid or solid component of part-solid nodule ≥15.0 mm; c.
+- a.
+Largest new or growing solid or solid component of part-solid nodule is 3.0-14.9 mm and follow-up CT scan shows growth at a malignant rate; - b.
+Largest new or growing solid or solid component of part-solid nodule >15.0 mm; - c.
 New solid endobronchial nodule.